Off the Hook Arts is proud to present SummerFest 2022, a unique and rich series of concerts and lectures ... [Read more]

 About Helios Piano Trio

-The Helios Trio is a dynamic ensemble comprised of artist faculty from the University of Wyoming.
-Their rich and diverse backgrounds as performers combine to produce probing and passionate interpretations of the great piano trio repertoire and have garnered international acclaim.
+The dynamic, world-acclaimed Helios Piano Trio is comprised of University of Wyoming faculty.
+Known for their rich and diverse backgrounds as performers, they combine to produce probing and passionate interpretations of the great piano trio repertoire.
 In addition to their mountain west activities, Helios recently presented educational concerts as Ensemble in Residence for the Music For a Great Space series in North Carolina, at the Omaha Conservatory, and was the single United States representative ensemble invited to the International Debussy Centennial Conference in Oviedo, Spain in 2018.
+Their eclectic performance passes from Mendelssohn to Kats-Chernin, Piazzolla, and Schoenfeld.
+An evening not to be missed.

 Cellist Beth Vanderborgh maintains a vigorous performing, teaching and recording career.
 She was top prizewinner of the Washington Society for Arts and Letters Cello Competition, as well as the Baltimore Chamber Awards.
 The Strad Magazine (London) praised her recent recording of the music of August Nölck as “Lyrical and technically accomplished…eloquent and persuasive”, and the Classical Voice of North Carolina describes her playing as “Impeccable musicianship, rhythmic precision, technical expertise, and expansive, passionate musicianship.
 Gorgeous music, exquisitely performed, and I do not believe I have overdone the superlatives.”